guyboertje/jmongo/README.txt

 tested JMongo with Replica Sets yet.
 If you intend to use the fsync=true uri option to imply safe=true on your queries, at the moment you will also need to specify the w option in the uri. e.g. mongodb://0.0.0.0:27017/?fsync=true;w=1;

+2011-10-18
+  I have added non-blocking support to the Cursor if it is tailable and bound to a Capped Collection.
+  This is to have similar behaviour to the ruby driver as far as test expectations.
+  The unblocking behaviour is achieved by inserting a "poison doc" into the capped collection in a timeout thread.
+  In the Cursor.new options hash if you set await_data to hash, float or true it will not block on cursor.next. a value of true will use the defaults, a value of float will set the timeout whaile a hash will allow you to control the timeout as well as your own poison doc and the poison doc equality (lambda/proc) mechanism.
+  The default timeout is 0.125 seconds.